CsBigDataHub/working-with-vim/pages/search.md

 Use `:copen` to open list of matches in quickfix window

-You can use `**/*.go` or `**/*` to recursively search through directories.
+To recursively search through directories, use `**/*.go` or `**/*` as the `{file}` criteria.

 ### Ripgrep and FZF

-The `:vimgrep` works ok, but a bit verbose and not as smart for searching code, I prefer to use [ripgrep](https://github.com/BurntSushi/ripgrep) for search and [fzf](https://github.com/junegunn/fzf) for fuzzy matching.
-Ripgrep by default ignores items in .gitignore, binary, and other bits, and easy to configure how you want.
+The `:grep` search works ok, but a bit verbose and not as smart for searching code.
+I prefer to use [ripgrep](https://github.com/BurntSushi/ripgrep) for search and [fzf](https://github.com/junegunn/fzf) for fuzzy matching.
+Ripgrep by default ignores items in .gitignore, binaries, hidden files, and other bits.

 See my [Unix is my IDE](https://mkaz.blog/code/unix-is-my-ide/) for the full setup.
-Installing and using both are a bit easier now that binaries are included in recent package repostiories.
+Installing and using both are easier now that binaries are included in recent OS package repostiories.

-I use these two plugins for `fzf`.
-The first provides basic support, and the second provides some useful and common mappings using the basic support.
+I use the following two plugins for `fzf`.
+The first provides fzf commands in Vim, and the second creates some useful mappings leveraging those commands.

 ```vim
 Plug 'junegunn/fzf',  { 'dir': '~/.fzf' }
 Plug 'junegunn/fzf.vim'               " fuzzy search
 ```

-I then configure a custom shortcut `<Leader>f` to use the fzf provided `:Rg` command to perform a search.
+I use a custom shortcut `<Leader>f` to use the fzf provided `:Rg` command to perform a search.
 Results are opened in a quickfix window and can be narrowed by typing additional in the window.
 Use arrow keys to navigate to result, enter to open.
-You can use `<tab>` to select multiple items.
+Use `<tab>` to select multiple items.

-See `:help fzf-vim-commands` for more.
+If you have the plugin installed, see `:help fzf-vim-commands` for details.